 Deep in the Altai mountains, spend three days with the Kazakh eagle hunters, going out hunting with them each day and staying with them and their families at night.
 The hunters use female eagles for hunting as they are larger and more aggressive than the males, and are trained to catch fox, wolves, rabbits and wild cats.
 It’s an unforgettable experience, and one which few tourists have ever taken part in.

 The breakaway republic of Transdniestr is one of Europe’s oddest entities and something of a throwback to the days of the Soviets.
-Transdniestr, or Transnistria, is a tiny breakaway state within Moldova between the River Dniestr and the Ukrainian border that is unrecognised by other nations but to all effects and purposes functions as a completely separate country, with its own government and army.
+Transdniestr, or Transnistria, is a tiny breakaway state within Moldova between the River Dniestr and the Ukrainian border.
+Its unrecognised by other nations but to all effects and purposes functions as a completely separate country.
+It has its own government and army.
 Explore the ‘capital’ Tiraspol with its stark monuments and also visit the town of Tighina, once an important trading centre and with an impressive 16th century fortress to explore.

 Tucked away in three valleys of the Hindu Kush is a tribal population who unlike the rest of the countries they are surrounded by are pagan, not Muslim.
-According to legend the Kalash are descended from four of Alexander the Great’s generals, to whom Alexander gave the Chitral Valley as a reward, and whatever the truth they look very different from most other Pakistanis, with fairer skin, blue-green eyes and distinctly Eurasian features.
+According to legend the Kalash are descended from four of Alexander the Great’s generals, to whom Alexander gave the Chitral Valley as a reward.
+Whatever the truth, they look very different from most other Pakistanis, with fairer skin, blue-green eyes and distinctly Eurasian features.
 Join them as they celebrate Uchao, a festival to celebrate and give thanks for a successful harvest, drinking wine brewed from mulberries and some delicious cheese.
-It's one of the most colourful celebrations in Pakistan.
+It’s one of the most colourful celebrations in Pakistan.

 Often referred to as the ‘City of the Dead’, the village of Dargavs is considered to be one of the most mysterious sites in Russia.
 Hidden away in the Caucasus mountains, the “city” is actually an ancient necropolis full of tombs or crypts.
 From a distance, it looks like the remains of a medieval village, with almost 100 ‘dwellings’ grouped together on a grassy hill.
 Go closer, and you realise there’s no-one – living, that is – here.
 For hundreds of years, residents of nearby villages have been burying their dead in this necropolis, with each crypt holding skulls and bones.
 There’s many myths and legends surrounding the site, and until recently, local people refused to go there in case they didn’t come back alive.
 A burial site for medieval plague victims is perhaps the most likely explanation, though.